Lego DC Super Hero Girls: Lego DC Super Hero Girls: Brain Drain (2017)

-Lego DC Super Hero Girls: Brain Drain is an American computer-animated direct-to-video film based on the DC Super Hero Girls franchise, produced by Warner Bros.
+Lego DC Super Hero Girls: Brain Drain is an American animated direct-to-video film based on DC Super Hero Girls, produced by Warner Bros.
 Animation.
-It is the third film in the DC Super Hero Girls franchise, as well as the first in the series to be based on the DC Super Hero Girls brand of Lego.
+It is the third film in the DC Super Hero Girls, as well as the first in the series to be based on the DC Super Hero Girls brand of Lego.
 It was digitally released on July 25, 2017, and was followed by a DVD release on August 8, 2017.
 The movie premiered on Cartoon Network in the US on November 19, 2017.

 Lego DC Super Hero Girls: Super-Villain High (2018)

-Lego DC Super Hero Girls: Super-Villain High is an American computer-animated direct-to-video film based on the DC Super Hero Girls franchise, produced by Warner Bros.
+Lego DC Super Hero Girls: Super-Villain High is an American animated direct-to-video film based on DC Super Hero Girls, produced by Warner Bros.
 Animation.
-It is the fourth film in the DC Super Hero Girls franchise, as well as the second and final Lego branded film in the series to be based on the DC Super Hero Girls, before the franchise itself got rebooted by Lauren Faust in January 2019.
+It is the fourth film in the DC Super Hero Girls series, as well as the second and final Lego branded film in the series to be based on the DC Super Hero Girls, before the series itself got rebooted by Lauren Faust in January 2019.
 It was digitally released on May 1, 2018, and was followed by a DVD release on May 15, 2018.